AllanMicuanski/AllanMicuanski/README.md

 ### Hi there, my name is Allan 👋
-Network analysis and development student && Development and integration intern.
+Network analysis and development student && Development and integration.

 ## **I currently work with**